Core: Cultural Exploration & Analysis (CCEA-UH)

 Typically offered January term

 How do we get to know another culture?
-How does one's personal experience translate into meaningful social analysis?
-Can we avoid bias, and what are the best ways of representing Others?
-In this course, students will engage in ethnography, a method that emphasizes the utility of first-hand personal experience - of standing in or near other people's shoes - to interpret and explain social life.
-A significant focus will be on aspects of ethnography in which student researchers take on roles that are not their own.
-We will explore such topics as the politics and poetics of ethnographic writing, ethnography and social theory, scientific inference, feminist methodologies, race and racism, and the potential role of ethnography in public policy.
-Students will immerse themselves in the daily life of Abu Dhabi as a way to learn the ethnographic method, its promises, and its pitfalls.
-Through designing independent and group research projects, students will grapple with how to use ethnography to make visible the social forces of the times, including local labor markets, policy regimes, and forces like institutional racism, capitalism, and globalization.
+How does one’s personal experience translate into meaningful social analysis?
+Can we avoid bias, in particular Western bias, in our representation of Others?
+In this course students, will engage in ethnography, a method that emphasizes the utility of first-hand personal experience – of standing in or near other people’s shoes – to interpret and explain social life.
+The primary goal of the class will be learning how to write a paper based on ethnography and every student will accomplish that by the end of the course.
+It is hoped that the skills learned in doing do will be applicable to larger projects including capstones.
+We will explore such topics as the politics and poetics of ethnographic writing, ethnography and social theory, scientific inference, feminist methodologies, immigration and nationalism, and the potential role of ethnography in public policy.
+Students will immerse themselves in the daily life of Dubai and/or Abu Dhabi as a way to learn the ethnographic method, its promises and its pitfalls.
+Critical skills for doing ethnography will be developed by teaching students techniques including triangulation, reflexivity (including standpoint theory), deconstruction, linking macro-micro, and variation.
+Through designing independent and group research projects, students will grapple with how to use ethnography to make visible the social forces of the times, including local labor markets, policy regimes, and forces like migrant exclusion, capitalism, and globalization.

 Grading: Ugrd Abu Dhabi Graded